MantisAI/sieves/README.md

 # Sieves

-Rapid prototyping and robust baselines for NLP tasks with zero- and few-shot models, leveraging structured generation methods.
+A library for the rapid prototyping and orchestration of NLP tasks with zero- and few-shot models, leveraging structured generation methods.